 Fresh urine stains can be treated with white vinegar since the vinegar lessens the ammonia smell of the urine.
 White vinegar may be mixed with water in a proportion of 1:1 and poured into a spray bottle.

-Dip the area into the vinegar solution and use sparingly to avoid diluting the solution.
+Dab the area with the vinegar solution, applying sparingly to avoid saturating the carpet.
 The vinegar dissolves the urine and also effectively helps to eliminate the stench.
-After that rinse the area for about 10 minutes, and then press down the surface with a clean cloth to absorb the droplets on the surface.
+Let the solution sit for about 10 minutes, and then use a clean cloth to blot the surface and absorb excess moisture.

 Use Enzyme Cleaners

-Another great tip to remove pee smell from carpet is through the use of enzyme cleaners as they are specially made against pet stains.
-These remedies attack the bacteria and proteins which cause the smell.
+Another great tip in case you’re thinking about how to eliminate urine smell in carpet, is through the use of enzyme cleaners as they are specially made against pet stains.
+These remedies attack the bacteria and proteins that cause the smell.
 It is important to ensure the cleaner is allowed to sift deep in carpet fibers and pad where the odor is usually persistent.

 Cleaning Old and Dried Urine Spots

-The key to getting urine smell out of carpet is acting fast.
-In the case where the urine has dried on the carpet then it is even harder since the urine gets into the fibers of the carpet in addition to the padding.
+The key to removing urine smell from carpet is acting fast.
+In the case where the urine has dried on the carpet, it is even harder since the urine gets into the fibers of the carpet in addition to the padding.
 These are some of the tenacious stains that should be addressed in the following way:

 Locating the Dried Urine Spots